Skip to content

 This international study collaboration between the Atlas Institute, the University of Ottawa and Western University shows that fMRI neurofeedback therapy can help to reduce reliving and distress symptoms associated with PTSD.

-• This study aimed to investigate the effectiveness of fMRI-based neurofeedback training in helping people with PTSD to regulate and strengthen an area of the brain associated with emotion, thinking about oneself and memory.
+• This study aimed to investigate the effectiveness of functional MRI (fMRI)-based neurofeedback training in helping people with PTSD to regulate and strengthen an area of the brain associated with emotion, thinking about oneself and memory.
 This area of the brain is called the posterior cingulate cortex or PCC.

 • The study showed that participants experienced reduced PTSD symptoms, such as reliving the experience and feeling distress as a result of neurofeedback training.